Last updated on 22 October 2020

 The password is readable by anyone who can run

-- The readers of the CONNECT table will be able to read this username and password.
+- The readers of the CONNECT table will be able to read these credentials.
 Don’t give this account any privileges that the readers of the CONNECT table shouldn’t have.

 - Don’t use the same password for other accounts.